anooptomar1/ATScrollingNumbers/README.md

 ## Overview

-**ATScrollingNumbers** is a subclass of UIView, written in Swift and can as drop in solution for scrolling number animation.
+**ATScrollingNumbers** is a subclass of UIView, written in Swift and can be used as drop in solution for scrolling number animation.

 ![image](https://raw.githubusercontent.com/anooptomar1/ATScrollingNumbers/master/example.gif)